Who takes the throne if Queen Elizabeth dies: Who becomes king and when? Could Camilla be Queen?

 Charles, Prince of Wales, is the next in line as the Queen and the late Prince Philip’s eldest son.

-Prince Charles will become king instantly upon the death of Her Majesty, and is expected to assume the title King Charles III.
+Prince Charles became the king instantly upon the death of Her Majesty, and has since assumed the title King Charles III.

-This will make him the oldest monarch of all time to take the throne.
+This means he is the oldest monarch of all time to take the throne.

 Could Prince William be the next king?